EUCAIM/k8s-deploy-node/kubeapps/README.md

 - Line 43: ``clientSecret``: _XXXXXXXXXXXXXXXXXXXXX_.
 The client secret generated previously in Keycloak.
 - Line 44: ``cookieSecret``: _XXXXXXXXXXXXXXXXXX_.
 You can generate a random secret with: ```python -c 'import os,base64; print base64.urlsafe_b64encode(os.urandom(16))'```
 - Line 46: ``additionalFlags``:
-    - ``oidc-issuer-url`` _https://chaimeleon-eu.i3m.upv.es/auth/realms/CHAIMELEON_.
+    - ``--oidc-issuer-url=https://chaimeleon-eu.i3m.upv.es/auth/realms/CHAIMELEON``.
 Base url of the CHAIMELEON realm.
-    - ``proxy-prefix`` _/apps/oauth2_.
+    - ``--proxy-prefix=/apps/oauth2``.
 Use the same path that in line 5.

-- Line 63: ``initialRepos``: You can add initial repositories which will be visible for all namespaces, like this:
+- Line 63: ``initialRepos``: You can add initial repositories which will be visible for all namespaces, like this from our Harbor service:
 ```
     - name: chaimeleon-library
       url: "https://chaimeleon-eu.i3m.upv.es:10443/chartrepo/chaimeleon-library"